codership/documentation/galeracluster/source/documentation/gmd-install.rst

 .. rst-class:: section-heading
 .. rubric:: Download the *Installer*

-To install Galera Manager, you'll need to download the *Installer* to a server or *Instance* which is using the Linux distribution Ubuntu or Amazon Linux 2 |---| the latter being available only on AWS.
+To install Galera Manager, you'll need to download the *Installer* to a server or *Instance* which is using Amazon Linux 2, which is available only on AWS.
 Eventually, the *Installer* will be made available for other distributions.

 Galera Manager is still in beta mode.
 When a stable release is available, you'll be able to find a link to the *Installer* on `Codership's Download page <https://galeracluster.com/downloads/>`_.
 Until then, you can download it with an FTP program or with a tool like ``wget``, directly from the Codership repository.
 In the example below, you can see the download address: